isaacsimmons/cache-manifest-generator/README.md

 If it is a directory, then any files contained within it (and its subdirectories, recursively) will be included.
 Additionally, each path may contain a `url` property that specifies where the files will be made available in the site.
 If the `file` path is relative and the `url` is omitted, they will be assumed to be the same.
+Finally, each path may contain an `ignore` property which, if it contains a RegExp, will omit any files matching this pattern from the results.

 ### config ###